-Whether you’re just starting out as a voice artist or have worked in the industry for years, it’s human nature for us all to make mistakes from time to time and, on occasion, we simply need to take a little step back and remember the basics.
+Whether you’re thinking about becoming a voice artist, just starting out, or have worked in the industry for years, it’s human nature for us all to make mistakes from time to time and, on occasion, we simply need to take a little step back and remember the basics.
 Whilst, as a voice actor, what is ultimately the most important aspects of your role are to:

-there are a few things which all voice artists need to remember; things which we’ve outlined below in our simple dos and don’ts of voice acting guidance.
+there are a few things which all voice artists need to remember.
+So, we’ve outlined these below in our simple dos and don’ts of voice acting guidance.

 Do: Invest in a professional, up-to-date demo